 How to claim a data breach class action rebate

 Individuals must submit a claim form to receive a settlement payment.
-Class members can file a claim online or download and print the PDF claim form to mail to the settlement administrator.
+They can file a claim online or download and print the PDF claim form to mail to the settlement administrator.

 Required proof and claim information

-- Documented losses claims require supporting documentation, which may include receipts, bills, or other third-party records showing expenses or losses related to the data breach.
+- To submit a documented losses claim, claimants must provide supporting documentation, which may include receipts, bills or other third-party records showing expenses or losses related to the data breach.

 Payout options